 It is vital that students know their PIN numbers and / or bring their student ID cards every day.
 Nutrition Services is supported solely by federal and state reimbursements for meals served, which means that we must track each meal served according to each student's eligibility.
 Please help us maintain quick and efficient service by ensuring that your child learns his / her PIN number and brings his / her student ID card every day.

-The Department of Agriculture's Food and Nutrition Service administers the Fresh Fruit and Vegetable Program (FFVP) at the national level.
-FFVP is a catalyst for change in efforts to combat obesity by helping children learn more healthful eating habits.
-The Program has been successful in introducing school children to a variety of produce that they otherwise might not have the opportunity to sample.
+The Department of Agriculture's Food and Nutrition Service administers the Fresh Fruit and Vegetable Program (FFVP) nationally.
+FFVP is a catalyst for change in combatting obesity by helping children learn healthier eating habits.
+The program has successfully introduced school children to various produce that they otherwise might not have the opportunity to sample.

-If your school would like to join the Fresh Fruit and Vegetable Program, please contact Kim Stewart by phone (901-416-0063) or email ([email protected])!
+If your school would like to join the Fresh Fruit and Vegetable Program, please contact Kim Stewart by phone at 901-416-0063 or by email [email protected].